darshansharma/CricHere/README.md

 You can set your country or any other country name to get their live score.
 Just go to the line number 21 of src/Test.java file and set the cname variable with your country name.

 ## API used
-API used is from cricapi.
+API used is cricapi.
 Know more about it at - http://www.cricapi.com/

 ## Libraries Used
 * [Jsoup](https://jsoup.org/download) - Download and read about Jsoup here